pzaino/thecrowler/doc/information_seed_lifecycle.md

 - A rerun that has no new candidates and no missing links to repair should also finish as `completed`.

-## Direct database insertion and polling
+## Creation notifications and polling fallback

+Use exported database helpers such as `CreateInformationSeedAndNotify` for application seed creation.
+They insert the row inside `pkg/database` and, when the new row is enabled and immediately claimable (`status = 'new'` or `status = 'pending'`), trigger scheduler wake-up behavior:

+1. Every supported database wakes registered in-process schedulers through a coalesced channel.
+Multiple creation events that arrive while a scheduler is already awake collapse into one immediate claim cycle.
+2. PostgreSQL additionally sends `pg_notify('information_seed_created', seed_id)`.
+   Other CROWler processes that are listening on that channel wake without waiting for their next polling tick.
+3. SQLite and MySQL rely on the in-process wake-up when the creator and scheduler share a process.
+When no local scheduler is registered, or a wake-up is missed, periodic polling remains the recovery mechanism.

-Direct insertion into `InformationSeed` is supported as long as the row uses a valid status, normally `new` or `pending`, and `disabled = false`.
-The row is picked up by the normal polling claim path:
+Direct insertion into `InformationSeed` is still supported for integrations that cannot call the helper, as long as the row uses a valid status, normally `new` or `pending`, and `disabled = false`.
+Direct inserts do not emit the helper notification, so they are discovered by the normal polling claim path:

 1. A worker periodically calls the claim operation with a batch limit, engine identifier, `processingTimeout`, and retry delay.